Key takeaways

 - Completely free — No subscription, no sign-up, no usage limits on the app itself

-- Agent-agnostic — Supports any terminal-based agent including Claude Code, Codex, Droid, OpenCode, Amp, and Gemini
+- Agent-agnostic — 33 built-in CLI agents including Claude Code, Codex, Gemini, Cursor, GitHub Copilot, Droid, OpenCode, Amp, Goose, Aider, and Cline, plus any terminal-based agent

 - Agentic code review — Unique feature: AI reviews agent code before merge using Claude, Codex, or CodeRabbit